 Agi and Yellow (2013) asserted that the goals of wealth creation or generation, poverty reduction and value re-orientation can only be attained and sustained through an efficient education system which impacts relevant skills, knowledge, capacities, attitudes and values.

-Statement Of The Problem
+1.1 Statement of the Problem

 Despite significant investments in higher education, youth unemployment remains a pressing challenge in Nigeria, with particularly severe implications for recent graduates.
 While entrepreneurship education has been integrated into university curricula as a potential solution, there is limited empirical evidence regarding its effectiveness in actually preparing students for successful entrepreneurial ventures or self-employment.
 At Adeyemi Federal University of Education, Ondo, like many other Nigerian institutions, substantial resources have been allocated to entrepreneurship education programs, yet questions persist about whether these initiatives are truly equipping students with the practical skills and mindset necessary for entrepreneurial success.